Keyboard shortcuts

 The alchemrs crate is organized into modules rather than separate library crates:

-• data: domain types and scientific data-model structures
+• data: domain types and scientific data-model structures, including ATM schedules and samples

 • error: shared crate-level error handling